Phase I: The Basics

 In Phase II, we’ll use our new-found instrument- and code-development skills to address key questions in organismal biology.
 These will be self-guided explorations of instrument design and use and data analysis meant to challenge you to put these skills to good use in answering how vertebrates muscles work, phylogeny matters in physiological systems, and how a changing climate impacts the distribution of vertebrates.
 Within this phase we’ll break up into our teams to focus on 4 modules, some data driven, the others both data and instrument driven.

-This module puts our newly formed data analysis and markdown skills to use in answering how head shape has evolved in the Actinopterygii (i.e., the ray-finned fishes).
-Specifically, we’ll test head shape has evolved differently between major groups within the lineage.
+This module puts our newly formed data analysis and markdown skills to use in answering how body shape evolved in the Selachii (i.e., sharks).
+Specifically, we’ll test whether body shape has evolved differently between sharks inhabiting different habitats.

 Important Dates: